the-normandy/high-hold-inventory/README.md

 ## Installation

 1. Visit the [Releases](https://github.com/the-normandy/high-hold-inventory/releases) page.
-2. Download the latest release.
+2. Download the latest release's `.exe` file.
-3. Download and run the `.exe` installer from the release assets.
+3. Run the `.exe` installer.

+You only need the installer.
 No other files are required for installation.

 ## Updating

+There's an auto updater that will warn you when there's a new version.
+You just need to click Update and go through the installer it'll open automatically after downloading it.

-Just download the latest `.exe` installer and run it.
+Alternatively, just download the latest `.exe` installer and run it.
 You don't need to manually uninstall anything, Windows will automatically detect the previous version and prompt you to uninstall it.

-It's recommended to keep to the latest version, since internal data (e.g. prices) may change over time.
+The autoupdater doesn't prevent you from manually updating if you prefer it.